joetjo/jopLauncher/README.md

 # Known bugs

+- mapping name may be identical to a real other process name when loading process - to check
+- when unselecting a game with mapping in progress, mapping is not cancelled

+# Known limitations

-- missing scrollbar on extended display for excluded game platform and launchers
+- missing scrollbar or pagination on extended display for excluded game platform and launchers
 - launcher setup cannot be done ( manual storage edit )
-- exclude do not remove last_session ( game is removed, and ignores, just last_session is kept )
-- mapping name may be identical to a real other process name when loading process - to check

 # Enhancement To be done

 - python fake exe that display just 1st parameter to test ( normal launch / launcher ) - GUI with just a label
 - filter installed game
 - packaging icons / images
 - ui preference ( use GHSetup )
 - add launcher list
   - declare a new launcher
   - exclude launcher from game detection
   - associate launcher to a game